Shaka Smart

 Shaka Dingani Smart (born April 8, 1977) is an American men's college basketball coach and former college basketball player.
 He is the current head men's basketball coach at Marquette University.

-As a coach, Smart is best known for leading Virginia Commonwealth University to its first and only Final Four appearance in school history in the 2011 NCAA tournament.
+Smart rose to prominence in 2011 after leading Virginia Commonwealth University to its first and only Final Four appearance in school history in the 2011 NCAA tournament.

 Early life, education, and playing career

 Smart was born April 8, 1977, in Madison, Wisconsin to Winston Smart and Monica King.
 Smart's father was not supportive of Smart and left the family in 1994.
 He grew up in Fitchburg and attended Oregon High School in Oregon, Wisconsin.
 Smart, who is biracial, was one of "10 or so" students of color at Oregon High and experienced racism while attending the school.
 This led Smart to lead a student group which held multicultural events and seminars on homophobia and racism.
 He has said these experiences helped him develop his competitive drive.

 While in high school, Smart played for the Oregon Panthers basketball team.
 He was a three-year starter as a point guard for the Panthers and set school records for assists in a game (20), season (291), and career (458).
 His senior season he was named to the All-Badger Conference second team.

-After graduating from Oregon High, Smart reportedly turned down admission to Harvard University to attend Kenyon College in Gambier, Ohio.
+After high school, Smart attended Kenyon College in Gambier, Ohio.
 He graduated magna cum laude with a degree in history, focusing on issues of race and the Great Migration.
-While attending Kenyon, Smart played for the Kenyon Lords basketball team, where he was a four-year starter for the Lords and set school records for assists in a season (184) and career (542).
+Smart was a four-year starter for the Kenyon Lords basketball team, and set school records for assists in a season (184) and career (542).
 As a senior, Smart was named to the All-North Coast Athletic Conference (NCAC) team and NCAC Scholar Athlete of the Year.
 Smart was also named to the 1999 USA Today All-USA Academic Team.

 After graduating from Kenyon, Smart received an NCAA postgraduate scholarship and earned a master's degree in social science from California University of Pennsylvania.